-- Herbicide Means a chemical substance (weed killer) that is registered under relevant legislation to control or destroy specific plants in accordance with the directions for the use of such a weed killer. - IndigenousMeans a species that occur, or has historically occurred, naturally in a freeVegetationstate in nature within the borders of South Africa, but excludes a speciesthat has been introduced into South Africa as a result of human activity (as per the NEM:BA)
+Means a species that occur, or has historically occurred, naturally in a free state in nature within the borders of South Africa, but excludes a species that has been introduced into South Africa as a result of human activity (as per the NEM:BA)

+Invasive Alien Vegetation

+Means vegetation declared invasive in terms of NEM:BA that landowners are legally required to remove from their property and which is deemed to be a verified fire hazard in terms of this policy.

+Land

+For the purposes of this policy, means all undeveloped land, whether owned privately or by the state, province or municipality.

+Land clearing

+Means actions required to ensure that fire hazard conditions are minimized on all land; that rubble, dead and dry vegetation and waste material are removed

+Land owner

-- Invasive Alien Vegetation that is declared invasive in terms of NEM:BA, that landownersVegetation are legally required to remove from their property and which are deemed to be a verified fire hazard in terms of this policy. - LandFor the purposes of this policy, means all undeveloped land, whether owned privately or by the state, province or municipality. - Land clearing All actions required to ensure that fire hazard conditions are minimized on all land; that rubble, dead and dry vegetation and waste material are removed - Land owner Any person (including the municipality, a company, close corporation or trust) in whose name the land is registered, or if such land has been purchased but not yet registered, such a purchaser.
-Also a person who has the right of ownership even though the land has not yet been registered, the purchaser.
-If the owner does not reside in South Africa or cannot be found, a representative will be regarded as the owner. - Land user Any person (including the municipality a company, closed corporation, organisation or trust) who is the owner of the land, or who leases the land or who has any legal right to use the land or the plants or other organic matter from the land, irrespective of whether that person lives on the property or not.
+Means any person, natural or juristic, including land owned by the State, in whose name land is registered, or if such land has been purchased but not yet registered in the Deeds Registry, the purchaser.
+It may also mean a person who has the right of ownership even though the land has not yet been registered in his/her name in the Deeds Registry.
+If the owner does not reside in South Africa or cannot be found, a representative of the owner may be regarded as the owner.

+Land user

+Any person, natural or juristic, including the State, who is the owner of the land, or who leases the land or who has any legal right to use the land or the vegetation or other organic material from the land, irrespective of whether that person resides on the property or not.

+Manual clearing Mechanical clearing

-Manual clearing The removal of plant and other material by hand, with hand-held tools.
+The removal of plant and other material by hand or with hand-held tools.